peteroupc/peteroupc.github.io/morealg.md

 > **Notes:**
 >
 > 1. The **general martingale algorithm**, as it's called in this article, supports more functions than in section 3.1 of Łatuszyński et al. (2019/2011), which supports only power series whose coefficients alternate in sign and decrease in absolute value, with no zeros in between nonzero coefficients.
 However, the general martingale algorithm uses that paper's framework.
 A proof of its correctness is given in the appendix.
-> 2. The **general martingale algorithm** allows the sequence $(a_i)$ to sum to 1, but this appears to be possible only if the sequence's nonzero values have the form $(1, -z_0, z_0, -z_1, z_1, ..., -z_i, z_i, ...)$, where the $z_i$ are positive, are no greater than 1, and form a non-increasing sequence that is finite or converges to 0.
+> 2. The **general martingale algorithm** allows the sequence $(a_i)$ to sum to 1, but this appears to be possible only if the sequence's nonzero values have the form $(1, -z_0, z_0, -z_1, z_1, ..., -z_i, z_i, ...)$, where the $z_i$ are positive, are no greater than 1, and form a nonincreasing sequence that is finite or converges to 0.
 Moreover, it appears that every power series with this sequence of coefficients is less than or equal to $\lambda$.

 <a id=General_Power_Series></a>
 #### General Power Series